saoconnell/PartMachLearn/README.md

 ## Summary

-The following is a summary of the approach I used to create the final model for predicting the specific activity in the test dataset.
+The following is a summary of the approach I used to create the final model for predicting the specific activity in the test data set.

 The original experimental design, data collection, data pre-processing and analysis is documented on the following web page and in the following paper: